 Analysis: The feedback indicates that the products provided by the Fund are both meaningful and relevant to the recipients and are assisting to provide additional support to members that are experiencing challenging and complex personal circumstances.
-Furthermore, the increased range of loan products are identified as an important resource for Command, when providing assistance options to their members.
+Furthermore, the increased range of loan products are noted as an important resource for Command, when providing assistance options to their members.
+However, it is noted that some feedback indicates increases to loan amounts or greater flexibility on loan use might be worth investigating.

-As in previous years, eligibility for the 2020 Christmas Loan was restricted to personnel not already holding a General Purpose or Special Loan in order to manage the demand on the Fund's limited cash reserves and to avoid potential for imposing an over burdening debt on members.
-However, this year due to the health of the Fund an additional Christmas 2.0 loan was offered to assist with easing the burden of the impacts of COVID-19 on RAN members.
+Eligibility for the Christmas Loan was restricted to personnel who had not exceeded maximum allowable loan limits.
+This was implemented to increase loan availability, but to also manage the demand on the Fund's available cash reserves and to avoid inadvertently imposing an over burdening debt on members.
 Whilst there was a pleasing uptake of this product, the Fund remains very healthy and there remains sufficient funds available to satisfy the demand for the General Purpose loan, as the Fund's primary product.

-Analysis of the feedback indicates that the Fund, whilst doing an adequate job of ensuring its products and services are promoted and advertised appropriately, should not become complacent and should strive to raise awareness about its products and services through regular and ongoing communications spanning a wide variety of formats.
+Analysis of the feedback indicates that the Fund, whilst doing an adequate job of ensuring its products and services are promoted and advertised appropriately, should not become complacent and should continue to strive to raise awareness about its products and services through regular and ongoing communications spanning a wide variety of contemporary media formats.